John Brown University

-The Graduate School at John Brown University has 483 students and offers 16 graduate degrees in business, education, counseling, and cybersecurity.

-JBU is accredited by the Higher Learning Commission and competes athletically in the Sooner Athletic Conference.
-Programs within the university have specialized accreditation from Accreditation Board for Engineering and Technology (ABET), Council for Accreditation of Educator Preparation (CAEP), American Council for Construction Education (ACCE), Accreditation Council for Business Schools and Programs (ACBSP), and Commission on Collegiate Nursing Education (CCNE).
+The 200 acre main campus in northwest Arkansas has been the home of the university since its founding in 1919.
+As of the 2025–2026 academic year, JBU has around 1,400 traditional undergraduate students on campus, with the majority living in university housing.
+In addition, the university operates a location in Little Rock, Arkansas, which offers graduate counseling programs.

 History

 John E. Brown: background

 John E. Brown (1879–1957) was not afforded the opportunity to pursue much education, as his family's financial difficulties forced him to begin working at the age of 11.
 As a teenaged laborer in Arkansas, Brown encountered the Salvation Army and underwent a conversion experience.
 After his conversion, he became an itinerant Methodist evangelist, with his travels taking him across Arkansas, Missouri, Kansas and the Indian Territory.

 Subsequent to becoming an evangelist, Brown accepted a position as president of Scarritt College in Neosho.
 His two years as president were instrumental in developing his plan to establish his own college.
 However, Brown felt that the strong emphasis of that school on education without the benefit of life training was harmful to the students.
 As he said in 1903, "It might be my privilege to have a part in the building of school that would turn the minds of youth back from this exaggerated concept of the value of book knowledge, to the realization that all this is valuable only as it becomes a background for, or the foundation under, the real things of life."